-Italy has long enjoyed the reputation of being one of the most historically significant countries in the world, and with good reason – it’s was the birthplace of the sweeping Roman Empire for a start!
-Fittingly, the Bel Paese is home to a whopping 51 UNESCO World Heritage Sites, which is the most of any other country in the world and three more than the second runner-up, China.
+Italy has long enjoyed the reputation of being one of the most historically significant countries in the world, and with good reason.
+This was the birthplace of the sweeping Roman Empire and it has seen war, triumph and the rise and fall of many emperors and rulers.

-If you’re heading to Italy for a holiday and keen to sample a few of its choicest UNESCO sites, you may want to include the following destinations on your itinerary:
+If you’re heading to Italy for a holiday and keen to sample a few of its choice UNESCO sites, you may want to include the following destinations on your itinerary.

 Milan is renowned for the Convent of Santa Maria della Grazie that is home to Leonardo da Vinci’s famous Last Supper painting, both of which date from the 1400s.
 Remember to book tickets before you go!

 Venice was chosen as an architectural masterpiece – built on 118 separate islands, this structural marvel is home to many impressive buildings, including the Doge’s Palace and Basilica San Marco.